Simple Practical Test To Detect Or Exclude FIP Infection

 Test applicable to: CatSample: Abdominal or pleural effusion material

-The RIVALTA FIP-VETube test is a simple, fast, on-site test which allows the veterinarian to detect or exclude an on-going FIP infection with a high degree of reliability, and is suitable for use in any veterinary practice.
+The RIVALTA FIP-VETube test is a simple, fast, on-site test which allows the veterinarian to detect or exclude an ongoing FIP ( Feline Infectious Peritonitis) infection with a high degree of reliability and is suitable for use in any veterinary practice.

 The test is an aid to differentiate between effusions caused by FIP (exudates) and those caused by other diseases (transudates).